JanMalch/angular2-code-dump/custom directives/README.md

 @Input() math: number;
 ```

->Inputs will be availabe in the `ngOnInit` lifecycle hook.

 To add the `exponent` input you add another `@Input()`.
 The name has to start with the directive selector and then the actual variable name, but with the first letter capitalized.

 ```typescript